mrkomal/FlappyBird_java/README.md

 # FlappyBird_java
-- simplified version of the well-known mobile game;
+- simplified version of the well-known mobile game :iphone:
 - game was written in Java